Hello and Welcome to #RedditResume!

 #RedditResume: Software Engineer Intern Resume Tips

-Your resume looks decent, but some making just a few changes would make it look more professional and increase your chances of getting interviewed.
+Your resume looks decent, but making just a few changes would make it look more professional and increase your chances of getting interviewed.

 1. Change the intro